How do I know if I’m ready to marry?

 How do I know if this is the right person?

-- Do you share similar basic values about respecting human life, fidelity, what’s right and wrong, honesty, life goals, lifestyle?
+- Do you share similar basic values about respecting human life, fidelity, commitment, what’s right and wrong, honesty, life goals, and lifestyle?

 - Are you physically attracted to this person?